Pittsburgh Symphony Orchestra: 2008–present: Manfred Honeck

 In May 2006, Manfred Honeck first guest-conducted the PSO.
 He returned for another guest appearance in November 2006.
 In January 2007, the PSO announced the appointment of Manfred Honeck as its ninth music director, effective with the 2008–2009 season, in a reversion of conductor leadership format to the traditional music director hierarchy.
 His initial contract was for three years.
 In September 2009, the PSO announced the extension of Honeck's contract to the 2015–2016 season.
 In February 2012, the PSO announced the further extension of Honeck's contract through the 2019–2020 season.
 In June 2007, the orchestra announced the appointment of American conductor Leonard Slatkin as the orchestra's principal guest conductor for the 2008–2009 season.

 In November 2006, the PSO announced a pledge of $29.5 million from the Richard P. Simmons family as the start of a capital challenge for the orchestra to address long-standing financial concerns.
 In December 2006, the PSO announced the launch of an $80 million capital fund-raising drive after the initial $29.5 million boost from the Simmons family.
 In March 2009, the PSO announced the discontinuation of its chamber orchestra series after the 2008–2009 season, along with staff reductions of 9 positions.

 In September 2009, the Pittsburgh Symphony and Honeck agreed to extend his contract through the 2015–2016 season.
 In February 2012, the PSO announced the further extension of Honeck's contract through the 2019–2020 season.
 In September 2018, the PSO announced the further extension of Honeck's contract through the 2021–2022 season.
-In September 2021, the PSO announced the newest extension of Honeck's contract as music director through the 2027–2028 season.
+In September 2021, the PSO announced a further extension of Honeck's contract as music director through the 2027–2028 season.
+In June 2026, the PSO announced the newest extension of Honeck's contract as its music director through the 2032–2033 season.